What is Autoimmune Thyroid Disease and How do you Live with It?

-How can someone be diagnosed with both Grave's disease and Hashimoto's Thyroiditis?
+Being Diagnosed with both Grave's disease and Hashimoto's Thyroiditis

-Unfortunately, people can have both Graves' disease and Hashimoto's disease.
-More than often if someone has both conditions, they usually have Graves' disease first.
-Graves' disease is a more serious condition and the protocol is to try to get the thyroid back to a euthyroid state or get the condition to a state they can treat longterm.
-If euthyroid fails, physicians will use surgery or radioactive iodine treatments as an intervention.
-These two treatments will put the patient into a Hashimoto's state.
-They will then try to treat this instead.
+Unfortunately, people can have both Graves' disease and Hashimoto's Thyroiditis.
+More than often, if someone has been diagnosed with both conditions, it is because they have had one disease and it has eventually conformed into the other.
+A person will usually be diagnosed with Graves' disease first.
+Since, Graves' disease is a more serious condition, for the physician, the protocol is to try to get the thyroid back to a euthyroid state or get the condition to a state they can treat long-term, such as hypothyroidism.
+If euthyroid fails in trying to reverse Graves' disease, physicians will use surgery or radioactive iodine treatments as an intervention.
+These two treatments will put the patient into a hypothyroid state.
+Physicians will then try to treat this condition instead.

 What is Hashitoxicosis?

-Originally I was suspected of having a goiter.
-A goiter is the swelling of the neck where the thyroid is located.
-The gland swells immensely from the inflammation.
+Originally, I was suspected of having a goiter when I was 18 years old.
+A goiter or thyromegaly is the swelling of the neck where the thyroid is located.
+The gland swells immensely from the inflammation in the thyroid.
 Usually, this will draw the attention of the physicians to test the blood for an imbalance of thyroid hormones.
-Goiters can be symptoms of both Graves' and Hashimoto's diseases.
+Goiters can be symptoms of both Graves' disease and Hashimoto's Thyroiditis.

-You can treat thyroid disease by doing a number of things.
+Supportive interventions can be used to successfully manage thyroid conditions.
+Some of these interventions include dietary changes or lifestyle behavioral changes.
 Some health practitioners say through diet alone, chances of euthyroid are high.
 Other practitioners say that a combination of diet and lifestyle techniques, along with medication are needed to be successful.
-This would be the whole body approach to wellness.
-Factors such as stress level, mental and emotional wellness, dietary intake, and physical activity levels all play a role in thyroid diseases.
+Other interventions include regulating dysfunctional bio-systems like detoxification systems or gut health systems; looking into psychological factors such as stress level, and mental and emotional wellness; or physical activity levels.